pfeifenheini/javaProjects/ALife-Robot/README.txt

 The file containing the grid information has to be in the same directory named 'SS16-4201-PA-F.grid'.

 << Usage >>
 The buttons should be self explanatory.
 You can set and delete walls in the grid by left/right click.
 Also you can click and drag the robot to a new position.
 Clicking left/right on the robot will turn it.
-The current direction is given by the the small green/red arc in front of the robot.
+The current direction is given by the "antennas" in front of the robot.

 << Behavior Breitenberg 3b >>
 The robot can sense two cells to the left and two to the right of its current position, e.g.